bennyhuo/KotlinValueDef/Readme.md

 A IntelliJ plugin to provide check on 'value type' which is limited to numerical constant values.

-This is similar with the Android annotations like @IntDef and @StringDef but more.
+This is similar with the Android annotations like @IntDef and @StringDef and more.

 ## Sample